This post may contain affiliate links. See our disclosure policy.

 There are three ways we like to cook bacon in the kitchen.
 Here are the pros and cons of each:

-Fried bacon in a skillet or on a griddle
+Fried Bacon (in a skillet on the stove top or on a griddle)

-- Pros: The bacon cooks up nice and crispy.
+- Pros: The bacon strips cook up nice and crispy.
 You can watch it cook and monitor the degree of doneness you prefer.
 Many pieces of bacon can be cooked at one time.

 - Cons: It is messy and the bacon is greasy.
 Bacon grease splatters all over the stove, and even you and your clothes if you aren’t careful.
 The smell lingers in the house for hours.